sholtodouglas/sholtodouglas.github.io/_posts/2021-01-29-Learning from Play.md

 ### Learning to play again

-Artist Michael Johnson once told me that it took him years to re-learn how to paint with the abstract creativity of a child - and it certainly took us months to learn how to 'play'.
+I once heard that it takes abstract artists years to re-learn how to paint with the freedom and  creativity of a child - it certainly took us months to learn how to 'play'.

 Take a look at this side by side comparison of the original paper's teleoperated 'play', and our initial dataset.
 While we did both perform a similar diversity of tasks, they interact with objects far more times in a row -  we typically performed one interaction then moved to the next.
 What this meant is that a bias was burned into the plans the model learned to immediately 'zoom away' following an attempted behaviour.
 Worse - if we weren't careful in teleoperating then there were patterns in how we moved (it is very tempting to push the button after the door).